jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/wrinkles.md

 ### Assist debug

 Troubleshooting "I'm sorry I don't understand" is easier if you know what your voice assistant actually heard.
-Assist debug will tell you this (**Settings | Voice assistants**, the click on the overflow menu next to your voice assistant's name).
+Assist debug will tell you this (**Settings | Voice assistants**, the click on the "three dots" overflow menu next to your voice assistant's name).

 ![Assist debug](https://github.com/jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/blob/main/assist_debug.png)